 Initial Problem Description:

-Contrary to standard d-optimal conjoint designs, the design for patient simulation inherently contains d-error as a result of violating the principle of level balance.
+Contrary to standard D-optimal designs, the design for patient simulation must allow D-error as a result of violating the principle of level balance.
 Since the goal is for the simulated patient universe to map to the actual patient universe, the researcher may need to control for the distribution of levels within each attribute.
 Additionally, certain attributes and levels may have required interactions (i.e., a patient must be female to be pregnant).

 As a toy problem, let us consider a patient universe in which patients are defined by: